msimecek/Event-Grid-e2e-tracing/README.md

 ## What is this?

-This prototype/sample solves the issue of missing end-to-end tracing when using .NET, Application Insights and Azure Event Grid to asynchonously process blob uploads.
+This prototype/sample solves the issue of missing end-to-end tracing when using .NET, Application Insights and Azure Event Grid to asynchronously process blob uploads.

 ```mermaid
 graph LR